Volatility Adjusted Moving Average (VAMA) Indicator for TradingView

 - During downtrends, it becomes a moving ceiling for bounces

-- The volatility adjustment makes these levels way more reliable than static moving averages
+- The volatility adjustment makes these levels more reliable than static moving averages

-- Trend Change Warning: When price starts consistently staying on the wrong side of VAMA
+- Trend Change Warning: Price starts staying on the wrong side of VAMA

-6. Reading Market Conditions VAMA also helps you understand what kind of market you're dealing with:
+6. Reading Market Conditions VAMA also tells you what kind of market you're dealing with:

 - Strong Trends: VAMA has a clear slope and price respects it